snowplow/snowplow.github.io/docs/sources/trackers/google-tag-manager/index.md

 2. [Snowplow v4](https://tagmanager.google.com/gallery/#/owners/snowplow/templates/snowplow-gtm-tag-template-v4):
   Load, configure, and deploy the Snowplow JavaScript tracker library.
 It supports the full functionality of the JavaScript SDK.

+For Ecommerce tracking, the [Snowplow Ecommerce Tag](https://github.com/snowplow/snowplow-gtm-tag-template-ecommerce-v3) is available on GitHub.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';